Critical Illness Myopathy: Causes and Treatments

 Addressing systemic inflammation through anti-inflammatory medications or other interventions can help reduce muscle damage and promote healing.

-Preventing Critical Illness Myopathy
+Can Critical Illness Myopathy Be Prevented?

 Prevention is always better than cure, and several strategies can help reduce the risk of CIM in critically ill patients: